What is the Importance of HR Metrics Analysis?

 HR metrics, or Human Resources metrics, are Key Performance Indicators (KPIs) surrounding people operations.
 Businesses track them to measure and improve performance, engagement and productivity.

 Small business HR teams can track metrics for all core and non-core areas.
 This includes hiring, pay, time and labor, training, engagement and retention.

-Common HR metrics include:
+Common HR metrics and HR metrics formulas include: